CLICK HERE TO LEARN MORE

 Help for Struggling Clubs: The Club Coach

-- The club has less than 12 members in your club
+- The club has 12 members or less

 - There are no guests coming to meetings or joining the club

-- Members are not giving speeches from manuals
+- Members are not giving project speeches for credit

 - Members are not earning educational and leadership awards

 - The club is having problems meeting Distinguished Club Program goals